 Florence Northeast is a densely urban neighborhood (based on population density) located in Los Angeles, California.

 Florence Northeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Florence Northeast neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built before 1940.
+Many of the residences in the Florence Northeast neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 1940 and 1969.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Los Angeles, the Florence Northeast neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.